aatikturk/obsws-python/README.md

 If a request fails an `OBSSDKError` will be raised with a status code.

 For a full list of status codes refer to [Codes](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requeststatus)

+If a timeout occurs during sending/receiving a request or receiving an event an `OBSSDKTimeoutError` will be raised.

 ### Logging